-TECOGEN INC. (Registrant) Dated: March 21, 2018 By: /s/ John N. Hatsopoulos Co-Chief Executive Officer (Principal Executive Officer) Dated: March 21, 2018 By: /s/ Benjamin M. Locke Co-Chief Executive Officer (Principal Executive Officer) Dated: March 21, 2018 By: /s/ Bonnie J. Brown Chief Accounting Officer, Treasurer and Secretary (Chief Accounting Officer)
+TECOGEN INC.

+(Registrant)

+Dated: 3/28/2019 By: /s/ Benjamin M. Locke

+Chief Executive Officer

+(Principal Executive Officer)

+Dated: 3/28/2019 By: /s/ Bonnie J. Brown

+Chief Accounting Officer, Treasurer and Secretary

+(Principal Accounting Officer)

-KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Benjamin Locke and Bonnie J. Brown, or either of them, each with the power of substitution and re-substitution, as his or her attorney-in-fact and agents, for him or her and in his or her name, place and stead, in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K for the year ended December 31, 2017, and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming that all said attorneys-in-fact and agents, or any of them or their or his or her substitute or substitutes, may lawfully do or cause to be done by virtue hereof.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Benjamin Locke and Bonnie J. Brown, or either of them, each with the power of substitution and re-substitution, as his or her attorney-in-fact and agents, for him or her and in his or her name, place and stead, in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K for the year ended December 31, 2018, and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming that all said attorneys-in-fact and agents, or any of them or their or his or her substitute or substitutes, may lawfully do or cause to be done by virtue hereof.